-Prince Harry to appear in ITV interview to promote memoir, reports say
+Prince Harry to be interviewed by reporter who prompted Meghan’s ‘not OK’ comment

 Spare, which has been ghost-written by the Pulitzer Prize-winning journalist, JR Moehringer, is expected to contain more revealing insights into Harry’s experience of growing up as part of the royal family and his subsequent marriage to Meghan Markle and move to the US.

-Bradby, who has known Harry since he was a teenager, also had a candid conversation with Meghan Markle about her mental health in South Africa in 2019.
+Bradby, who has known Harry since he was a teenager, is also the person to whom Markle famously confessed she was “not OK” after he asked about her mental health during the couple’s tour of South Africa in 2019.

-The 55-year-old journalist also got to know Princes William and Harry while he was a royal correspondent in the 1990s, and held the first official interview with William and Kate Middleton in 2010, following their engagement.
+The 55-year-old journalist got to know Princes William and Harry while he was a royal correspondent in the 1990s, and held the first official interview with William and Kate Middleton in 2010, following their engagement.

 According to The Times, the interview is set to air in early 2023 ahead of the book’s publication date on 10 January.